hamzatariq09/hamzatariq09.github.io/README.md

 - Utilized Firebase for backend services, contributing to the development of a solution enhancing network security.

-**Real-Time Amazon Price Tracker with Email Alerts**
+**Real-Time Amazon Price Tracker with Email Alerts** Designed to monitor the prices of Amazon products in real-time, employing an intelligent script that sends email alerts when prices dip below specified thresholds.
 -	Developed a Python script using BeautifulSoup and requests to track Amazon product prices.
 -	Implemented logic for real-time price monitoring, triggering email alerts when prices fell below set thresholds.
 -	Integrated smtplib for email notifications and scheduled script automation using cron or AWS Lambda.